-During the three months ended December 31, 2023, we obtained a contract to purchase 1,003 acre-feet of banked water held by Semitropic Water Storage District ("SWSD"), a water storage district located in Kern County, California, which was received from one of our tenants as partial consideration for a rent payment owed.
-We subsequently executed the contract to purchase all 1,003 acre-feet of banked water for an aggregate cost of approximately \$61,000.
-We currently have a total of 46,003 acre-feet of banked water held by SWSD at a total carrying value of approximately \$34.5 million.
+During the three months year ended December 31, 2023 December 31, 2024, through multiple transactions in four different water districts in California, we obtained a contract to purchase 1,003 secured 8,987 net acre-feet of banked water held by Semitropic Water Storage District ("SWSD"), a water storage district located in Kern County, California, which was received from one of our tenants as partial consideration assets for a rent payment owed.
+We subsequently executed the contract to purchase all 1,003 acre-feet of banked water for an aggregate total cash cost of approximately \$61,000.
+We currently have \$2.1 million, or approximately \$236 per net acre-foot, and recognized approximately \$453,000 of non-cash revenue as a total result of 46,003 acre-feet being granted certain water credits in exchange for transferring and storing surplus water on behalf of banked a local water held by SWSD at a total carrying value of approximately \$34.5 million. district.
+See Note 3, "Real Estate and Intangible Assets-Investments in Water Assets," within the accompanying notes to our consolidated financial statements for further detail on these water transactions.

-In addition, during the year ended December 31, 2023, we elected to participate in a groundwater recharge program established by Westlands Water District ("WWD"), a water district located in Fresno County, California.
-Under the program, WWD will pay for surplus surface water to be delivered to individual landowners' properties with district-approved groundwater recharge facilities, also known as "water banks."
-The landowner would be allowed to keep 50% of the net amount of groundwater credits generated under the program (after allowing for certain leave-behind and evaporative losses), and the remaining 50% would be used to recharge the aquifer and retained by WWD.
-Delivery of water under this program is subject to surplus water availability at WWD's discretion, and WWD has not yet announced a termination date for this program.
+In addition, during the year three months ended December 31, 2023 September 30, 2024, we elected to participate in purchased a groundwater recharge program established by Westlands Water total of 2,260 gross acre-feet of water from Byron-Bethany Irrigation District ("WWD" "BBID"), a multi-county water district located in Fresno Contra Costa County, California.
+Under California, for the program, WWD will pay 2024 water year for surplus surface a total purchase price (excluding commissions and other closing costs) of approximately \$883,000, or approximately \$391 per gross acre-foot.
+This water was purchased pursuant to be delivered a water transfer agreement we entered into with BBID in October 2023, whereby we may elect to individual landowners' properties with district-approved groundwater recharge facilities, also known as "water banks."
+The landowner would be allowed purchase up to keep 50% of the net amount of groundwater credits generated under the program (after allowing for certain leave-behind and evaporative losses), and the remaining 50% would be used to recharge the aquifer and retained by WWD.
+Delivery 15,000 acre-feet of water under this program is subject to surplus per water availability at WWD's discretion, and WWD has not yet announced a termination date for this program.
 To date, we have obtained 397 water credits, which represents 50% of the total net water credits generated and confirmed by WWD under the program thus far, at a total carrying value of approximately \$111,000.

-During the year ended December 31, 2022 December 31, 2023, we recorded also entered into various other agreements with certain third parties (including local water districts and private individuals) to either buy water directly, buy a portion of other water districts' surface water allocations in future years in which allocations are granted, or to store surface water on others' behalf in one of our groundwater recharge facilities in exchange for a portion of the net groundwater credits produced and recognized by the respective water district.
+During the year ended December 31, 2023, we also entered into various other agreements with certain third parties (including local water districts and private individuals) to either buy water directly, buy a portion of other water districts' surface water allocations in future during years in which allocations are granted, or BBID has a surplus supply of water through February 28, 2031.
+Thus far, we have recognized 1,600 acre-feet of water in our account with the local water district; the remaining water is expected to store surface water on others' behalf be recognized in one our account within the next six months, net of our groundwater recharge facilities in exchange for a portion of the net groundwater credits produced and recognized by the respective water district. standard losses, as may be applicable.